 - Demonstration of proficiency in the English language.

 - Demonstration of high academic achievement.

 - Letters of recommendation.

-Completed applications will be reviewed by Gallaudet's Office of Admissions and the WDL committee.
+Completed applications will be reviewed by Gallaudet's Office of Admissions and the WDL Committee.
 You may be interviewed on webcam (Skype, Facetime).
-The WDL committee will then narrow the applicants down to final candidates.
-A small delegation from Gallaudet may interview the finalists and members of their community, government, and employer (if applicable) in their country to verify their suitability for the scholarship award.
-The choice of the next WDL scholar will be made by spring 2019, with studies to begin at Gallaudet in August 2021.
+The WDL Committee will then narrow the list of applicants down to final candidates.
+A small delegation from Gallaudet may interview the finalists and members of their community, government, and employer (if applicable) in their country to verify their suitability for the scholarship.
+The choice of the next WDL Scholar will be made by spring 2021, with studies to begin at Gallaudet in August 2021.
 Please go to http://goo.gl/wK8kmC for information on Gallaudet's programs.

 You will need Adobe Reader to view these PDF documents.
 Adobe Acrobat reader is free software that can be downloaded from the Adobe Reader website.